igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 Here E0=52. is the background electric field.

 In addition, the following data are provided in the instance **sol**:
-- sol.y_lgn_axs - 1D array that contains the Gauss nodes on the axis of symmetry
+- sol.y_axs - 1D array that contains the FV mesh nodes on the axis of symmetry
-- sol.Ne_axs_dgs - 1D array that contains the electron density at the Gauss nodes on the axis of symmetry
+- sol.Ne_axs - 1D array that contains the electron density at the FV mesh nodes on the axis of symmetry
-- sol.Ni_axs_dgs - 1D array that contains the ion density at the Gauss nodes on the axis of symmetry
+- sol.Ni_axs - 1D array that contains the ion density at the FV mesh nodes on the axis of symmetry
-- sol.E_axs - 1D array that contains the axial electric field at the Gauss nodes on the axis of symmetry
+- sol.E_axs - 1D array that contains the axial electric field at the FV mesh nodes on the axis of symmetry

 These results can be quickly visualized using the following functions:
-- sol.rho() - plot the distribution of sol.Ne_axs_dgs (red) and sol.Ni_axs_dgs (blue)
+- sol.rho() - plot the distribution of sol.Ne_axs (red) and sol.Ni_axs (blue)
 - sol.rho_log() - the same as sol.rho() but using the logarithmic scale for density.
 - sol.field() - plot the distribution of sol.E_axs